w3f/polkadot-wiki/docs/learn-proxies.md

 following extrinsic".
 Select the `proxy` pallet, then the `addProxy` extrinsic (in the dropdown menu next to it).
 The `addProxy(proxy, proxy_type)` function will need to be selected in order to add in a proxy.
 The chosen proxy account that you set will be the account that has the proxy on it.
-The selected account at the top is the account that will be the user primary account or stash account.
+The selected account at the top is the account that will be the primary account.

 > Note!
 If you see an "unused" option when adding in a proxy, this is not a proxy type.
 This is an
 > empty enum, and if you try to add this in as a proxy, nothing will happen.
 No new proxy will be